starburst997/apple-code-sign/README.md

 ## Initialize fastlane match

-Go into the **Actions** tab of your project's github repository and run the action **Apple One-Time Setup (Session Token)**
+Go into the **Actions** tab of your project's github repository and run the action **"Apple One-Time Setup (Session Token)"**

 Notice that your match repository will now be populated with the certificates and profiles for your app.

 ## Build and Distribute App

-Now you can manually run the action **Build iOS** and **Build Mac** to build your app and have it uploaded to Testflight.
+Now you can manually run the action **"Build iOS"** and **"Build Mac"** to build your app and have it uploaded to Testflight.
 If you're satisfied with your builds, you can then use those to publish on the AppStore inside App Store Connect.